lin9x/AV-Sepformer/README.md

 # References
-The data preparation follow the operation in [MuSE](https://arxiv.org/abs/2010.07775) Github Repository.
+The data preparation follows the operation in [MuSE](https://arxiv.org/abs/2010.07775) Github Repository.